MichaelMjc/leonardo-ai-challenge/README.md

 # Leonardo AI Challenge

-A modern Next.js application built for the Leonardo AI Challenge that demonstrates user profile management and character information display using the Rick and Morty GraphQL API.
+Leonardo AI Challenge with user profile management and character information display using the Rick and Morty GraphQL API. v3.5

 ## 🚀 Features